-Our team is made up of the SENDCo SEND teacher Jane Hitchon, James Rourke Headteacher and Teaching Assistants with particular SEN specialisms.
-Our school governor who is responsible for liaising with our SENDCo and the Governing Body is Sue Perutz.
+Our team is made up of Rachel Carr (SENDCo), Jane Hitchon (SEND adviser), James Rourke (Headteacher) and Teaching Assistants with particular SEN specialisms.
+These include our ELSAs (Emotional Literacy Support Assistants) Annette Lee and Sarah Pierotti.
+Our SEND school governor who is responsible for liaising with our SENDCo and the Governing Body, is Sue Perutz.

-Visit the Local Offer to find out what is available in York for children & young people with special educational needs/disability http://www.yor-ok.org.uk/localoffer
+Visit the Local Offer to find out what is available in York for children & young people with special educational needs/disability